Duration & Fees

 Today, head to Dar es Salaam passing through the Mikumi National Park where it is possible to view a range of wildlife from the roadside, totally impervious to the passing traffic.
 To-day's drive time is extended due to the heavier amount of traffic heading into the ity, but the sights and sounds of Dar's vibrant outer suburbs are sure to keep everyone entertained - look out for the colourful shop fronts with their sometimes humorous catch phrases.
 On arrival in Dar es Salaam the lovely seaside campsite is reached in time to prepare for departure to Zanzibar the next morning.

-DAY 33: Dar es Salaam to Zanzibar (Optional) (B)
+DAY 33: Dar es Salaam to Zanzibar (B)

-A ferry from Dar es Salaam is taken to the "Spice Island,” where there is the option to spend the next three nights.
+A ferry from Dar es Salaam is taken to the "Spice Island,” where the next three nights will be spent.
 Zanzibar is steeped in history and was one of the major starting points for most East African explorers in their quest for new lands.
 New passengers may join here to replace those leaving at the end of the excursion to Zanzibar.

-Please note: Accommodation and meals are not provided whilst on Zanzibar, as experience has shown that passengers prefer to explore the island on their own and in accordance with their own budget.
-The Trip Leader is available and can arrange accommodation, while meals can be enjoyed from a wide selection of restaurants.
+Please note: Meals are not provided whilst on Zanzibar, as experience has shown that passengers prefer to explore the island on their own and in accordance with their own budget.
+The Trip Leader is available and will arrange activities, while meals can be enjoyed from a wide selection of restaurants.
 There are also many optional excursions available.